GoogleChrome/web.dev/src/site/content/en/blog/webrtc-standard-announcement/index.md

 browser-based products were built on top of licensed proprietary technology.
 Various products were built with this technology, including Hangouts.
 Google then acquired the companies it had been licensing the technology from and made it available as the open source WebRTC project.
-This codebase is integrated in Chrome and used by the majority of applications using WebRTC… Together with other browser vendors and industry leaders such as Mozilla, Microsoft, Cisco, and Ericsson, the standardization of WebRTC was kicked off in both the W3C and IETF.
+This codebase is integrated in Chrome and used by the majority of applications using WebRTC.
+Together with other browser vendors and industry leaders such as Mozilla, Microsoft, Cisco, and Ericsson, the standardization of WebRTC was kicked off in both the W3C and IETF.
 In 2013, Mozilla and Google [demonstrated](https://blog.chromium.org/2013/02/hello-firefox-this-is-chrome-calling.html) video